lgw1226/snippets/README.md

 ## Rules

-1. Related code snippets about a topic must reside in a single .py file.
+1. Related code snippets about a topic must reside in a corresponding .py file.
-2. All .py file must be executable by itself, including appropriate examples.
+2. All .py files must be executable by itself, including appropriate examples.
 3. Minimal dependencies!